 Location: Budapest, Hungary

-Semmelweis University Medical School **NEW**
+Semmelweis University Medical School

 Location: Budapest, Hungary

 Intern Responsibilities: IIP internships at the University Medical School provide access to different laboratories at the university to learn about ongoing research, help in the experiments and carry out mini-projects, such as data collection and/or analysis, literature search, help in drafting scientific papers.
-IIP interns will be matched with professors and researchers (mentors), based on their interest and availability of mentors.
-It is anticipated that the IIP interns can spend time in at least four different labs, if this is their preference, or they spend more time at one place.
+Interns will be matched with professors and researchers (mentors), based on their interest and availability of mentors.
+It is anticipated that the interns can spend time in at least four different labs on their interest.
 Research areas available for this IIP internship include, but not limited to biology, biophysics, chemistry, biochemistry, physiology, pathophysiology, anatomy, nanomedicine.
 After successful completion of the program, students will be awarded a dedicated certificate of achievement.